fumiya-kume/mdefaults/ .junie/guidelines.md

 - You should not execute the binary, it should runing on the new docker container
 - For get the GitHub actions result, you can use `gh` command.
 - You have to check build/lint/test when finish the operations
+- When you check linter you will execute `golangci-lint run`